Jonathan Beever, Ph.D.

 Mailing Address: Department of Philosophy, 4111 Pictor Lane, University of Central Florida, 4111 Pictor Lane, Orlando, FL 32816

 JonathanJonathan Beever is an ethicist and environmental philosopher focused on questions of values, relations, and digital technologies.
-He is currently Associate Professor of Ethics and Digital Culture in the Department of Philosophy and the Texts & Technology Ph.D.
-Program at the University of Central Florida.
-He completed postdoctoral appointments at both The Rock Ethics Institute at Penn State University and the Weldon School of Biomedical Engineering at Purdue University after taking his Ph.D. from Purdue's Department of Philosophy.
+He is Professor of Philosophy in the Department of Philosophy and the Texts & Technology Ph.D.
+Program at the University of Central Florida, where he has been since 2015.
+Previously, he completed postdoctoral appointments at both The Rock Ethics Institute at Penn State University and the Weldon School of Biomedical Engineering at Purdue University after taking his Ph.D. from Purdue's Department of Philosophy.

-Beever is the co-founder and director of the UCF Center for Ethics, the director of the UCF Theoretical and Applied Ethics Graduate Certificate Program, and leads the Sound, Silence, and Environments lab.
+Beever is the co-founder and director of the UCF Center for Ethics, the director of the UCF Theoretical and Applied Ethics Graduate Certificate Program, the co-director of the undergrauate certificate program in AI, Big Data, and Human Impacts.
+He leads the Sound, Silence, and Environments lab which studies the impact of anthrophonic noise on the natural environment in and around Central Florida.

 Beever's research is focused broadly on the concept of ecological ethics, or the moral relationships among human and nonhuman animals, technologies, and environments.
-His research seeks to understand and impact the ways in which we all relate to and value ecological relationships at the intersections of digital and "analog" environments.
+He seeks to understand and impact the ways in which we all relate to and value ecological relationships, including at the intersections of digital and "analog" environments.

-He is currently PI of an institutional transformation grant from the National Science Foundation (2020-2025) studying the intersections of individual value foundations and institutional ethics frameworks in the process of STEM enculturation.
+His work in ethics and science has been supported by the National Science Foundation.
+Currently, he is Primary Investigator (PI) of an institutional transformation grant from the National Science Foundation (2020-2025) studying the intersections of individual value foundations and institutional ethics frameworks in the process of STEM enculturation, and Co-Investigator (Co-I) as ethics lead on a large project, VERA, to build infrastructure to improve XR (virtual, mixed and augmented reality) research.

 He co-organizes Ethically Speaking, an ethics lecture series hosted by the UCF Center for Ethics, and he previously co-founded the Purdue Lectures in Ethics, Policy, and Science, a seminar series in bioethics at Purdue University (www.purdue.edu/bioethics, and the Research Ethics Lecture Series at Penn State University (http://rockethics.psu.edu/events/event-collections/research-ethics-series).
 Beever has held fellowships with the Kaufmann Foundation in entrepreneurship, the Aldo Leopold Foundation in conservation ethics, and the Global Sustainable Soundscape Network in the ethics of soundscape ecology, among others.

-At the national level, Beever serves as Co-Director and Secretary of the International Association for Environmental Philosophy (IAEP), as Board Member for the Association of Practical and Professional Ethics (APPE), as a member of the Ethics Board of the American Society for Engineering Education (ASEE), and as an Editorial Board Member for the Online Ethics Center.
+At the national level, Beever serves as Co-Director of the International Association for Environmental Philosophy (IAEP), as Board Member and Chair-Elect for the Association of Practical and Professional Ethics (APPE), as a member of the Ethics Board of the American Society for Engineering Education (ASEE), and as an Editorial Board Member for the Online Ethics Center (OEC).

 You can learn more about his book-length projects here: